pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_3.md

 ---

 #### **Exercise 3: Set Key Vault Access Policy**

 Set an access policy for the Earth Command VM to allow it to retrieve and list secrets stored in the Key Vault.
+- Use the `az keyvault set-policy` command to grant the VM's principal ID the `get` and `list` permissions for secrets.
+- Replace the `<tenant_id>` placeholder with the actual tenant ID.
+- Apply the policy to the `earthtestkvadminusetest2` Key Vault.

 <details>
 <summary>💡 Show Solution</summary>